girip11/code-repl/Css/CSSNotesForProfessionals/chapter_8.md

 | initial   | restore to initial value                |

 ## Margin collapsing
-margins touching vertically collapse, but wont collapse when touching horizontally.
+**margins touching vertically collapse, but wont collapse when touching horizontally**.
 In vertical overlapping, `max(bottom_margin, top_margin)` decides the total margin between the elements.
 ```CSS
 /* bottom margin of first div will collapse with the top margin of the adjacent second div making both the margins occupy 10px combined instead of 10px each */
 div {